 - Install a free educational copy of all of the Substance 3d applications

 - Export a model from a 3d application to add textures to in Substance Painter

-- Export texture maps from Substance Painter to use in cinema4d with either the standard or Arnold Renderers.
+- Export texture maps from Substance Painter to use in Unity or C4D

 Installing Substance Painter